-The Banias Nature Reserve contains an abundance of natural and historical beauty, from the ruins of ancient cities to the roaring Banias Waterfall – the biggest waterfall in Israel.
-Found in the Upper Golan between the fertile Hula Valley and the Mount Hermon mountain area, the Banias is a favorite for those visiting the Golan.
-Hours can be spent at the Banias; walking the trails, exploring the ruins and picnicking in the lush green woodlands.
+The Banias Nature Reserve contains an abundance of natural and historical beauty.
+These include the ruins of ancient cities and the roaring Banias Waterfall – the biggest waterfall in Israel.
+Found in the Upper Golan between the fertile Hula Valley and the Mount Hermon mountain area, the spot is a favorite for those visiting the Golan.
+You can spend hours here; walking the trails, exploring the ruins, and picnicking in the lush green woodlands.

-The Banias can be entered in two separate locations; the Falls and the Springs.
-The Falls entrance is the first one on the road heading northeast and allows one to visit the Banias Waterfall with ease – just a short walk down to the suspended trail.
-The Springs entrance takes one to the old temple complex that is now mere ruins of what once was a Greek and Roman testament to their rule of ancient Israel and their devotion to their gods.
-The name Banias is actually an Arabic corruption of the word Panias or Paneus – of the Greek god Pan, god of the forests and shepherds.
+You can enter Banias at two separate locations; the Falls and the Springs.
+The Falls entrance is the first one on the road heading northeast and allows one to visit the Banias Waterfall with ease.
+Also, it’s just a short walk down to the suspended trail.
+The Springs entrance takes one to the old temple complex that is now mere ruins.
+They once were a Greek and Roman testament to their rule of ancient Israel and their devotion to their gods.
+The name Banias is actually an Arabic corruption of the word Panias or Paneus.
+It’s the name the Greek god Pan, god of the forests and shepherds.

 Banias Falls Park